KaviyaManikandan/modulle-terraform-s3/README.md

-# Terraform AWS S3 Module
+## Step by Step guide to Create a Terraform module that deploys an S3 bucket on AWS.

 ## Purpose of the module
 -It helps easily set up Amazon S3 storage buckets in your Terraform projects.